Synod of Constantinople (1484): Legacy

 The 1484 Synod of Constantinople was the first synod to condemn the Council of Florence, as the so-called 1450 Synod of Saint Sophia never took place and its documents are a forgery of the early 17th century.
-However the decrees of the 1484 synod were not universally implemented and cases of inter-communion between Catholics and Orthodox went on in the regions subjected to the Venetian Republic until the 18th century.
-The later synod of Constantinople in 1755 made the requirements for Catholics and monophysite Armenians much harder and similar to the admission of heretics, requiring them to re-baptise under the Byzantine rite of triple immersion.
+However the decrees of the 1484 synod were not universally implemented and cases of inter-communion between Latins and Greeks went on in the regions subjected to the Venetian Republic until the 18th century.
+A later synod of Constantinople in 1755 required Roman Catholics and monophysite Armenians to be baptised according to the ancient rite of full triple immersion rather than by sprinkling or pouring.